JeromeA/LispIdeaPlugin/NOTES.md

   * otherwise, it's really unknown, and it will only be created if we are called from intern.

 At each step, if we found a symbol, we store it in the internal map for later optimization.

+# Indexes

+The following indexes are used instead of using the ProjectComputedData:
+* Package definition
+* Function/Generic definitions
+* Method definitions
+* Global variable definitions
+* Package usages
+* Function usages
+* variable usages